Strengths and Weaknesses Analysis

-This article explains the strengths and weaknesses analysis in a practical way.
+Strengths and Weaknesses Analysis: this article explains the Strengths and Weaknesses Analysis in a practical way.
 After reading you will understand the basics of this powerful problem solving tool.

-The English version uses the term SWOT which is also often used in the Netherlands and it comprises the four elements: Strengths, Weaknesses, Opportunities & Threats.
+The English version uses the term SWOT which is also often used and it comprises the four elements: Strengths, Weaknesses, Opportunities & Threats.

-The strengths and weaknesses analysis is also used for planning, marketing, assessment of the competition, organizational and product development, research and team building.
+The Strengths and Weaknesses Analysis can be used to make decisions and to scrutinize an organization’s position, course and strategy.
+The Strengths and Weaknesses Analysis is also used for planning, marketing, assessment of the competition, organizational and product development, research and team building.

-Individuals use the strengths and weaknesses analysis as a tool to obtain a better self-image, for instance when preparing for a job interview or for the drawing up of a personal development plan (PDP).
-The strengths weaknesses analysis can also be part of a business plan.
+Individuals use the Strengths and Weaknesses Analysis as a tool to obtain a better self-image, for instance when preparing for a job interview or for the drawing up of a personal development plan (PDP).
+The Strengths and Weaknesses Analysis can also be part of a business plan.

 Origin and development